Mieszko I: Involvement in German internal disputes; Second marriage

 Although Thietmar made no mention of warfare that possibly took place on this occasion, the information on the return of the accord, acting for the good of the country and release of prisoners indicate that a conflict actually did occur.

 The marriage with Oda considerably affected the position and prestige of Mieszko, who entered the world of Saxon aristocracy.
 As a son-in-law of Margrave Dietrich, he gained an ally in one of the most influential politicians of the Holy Roman Empire.
 As the Margrave was a distant relative of the Emperor, Mieszko became a member of the circle connected to the imperial ruling house.

 Cooperation with Sweden and the war against Denmark

 Probably in the early 980s Mieszko allied his country with Sweden against Denmark.
-The alliance was sealed with the marriage of Mieszko's daughter Świętosława with the Swedish king Erik.
+The alliance was thought to be sealed with the marriage of Mieszko's daughter Świętosława with the Swedish king Erik, though it appears it likely was not the case.
 The content of the treaty is known from the traditional account—not entirely reliable, but originating directly from the Danish court—given by Adam of Bremen.
 In this text, probably as a result of confusion, he gives instead of Mieszko's name the name of his son Bolesław: